snowflakedb/gosnowflake/README.rst

     # Create a branch reset-to-upstream that is up-to-date with upstream.
     git checkout -b reset-to-upstream upstream/master

-    # Merge master into this branch, effectively ignoring all changes from master.
+    # Merge master into this branch, fixing any conflicts
     git merge --strategy=ours master

     # Switch back to master and merge the temporary branch into a new branch